52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 or want to build the SOS from source you can find more information here:
 [52°North SOS Documentation](https://wiki.52north.org/SensorWeb/SensorObservationServiceVDocumentation){target=_blank}

+For this tutorial we will start with a virtual box image, which contains the necessary external software.
+In the following sections you will learn how to install and configure the SOS server.
+Due to the extremely broad range of functionalities and extensions offered by the 52°North SOS server, the following steps are the typical tasks which have to be conducted in order to build a fully functional SOS server.

 ### Installing the Webapp

 #### Download and Deploy